lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > ---
 >
-> If you delete data from the database manually, use `OPTIMIZE TABLE states, events` to decrease database file sizes also.
+> If you delete data from the database manually, use `OPTIMIZE TABLE states, events;` to decrease database file sizes also.
 Or you can call the `recorder.purge` service from Developer Tools / Services menu with `repack: true` service data:
 > ```yaml
 keep_days: your_number_here
 repack: true